 Lightly brush 2 (12-cup) muffin pans with oil and set aside.

 Flour work surface and rolling in and roll dough into 1/4 inch thickness.
 Using a 4-inch cutter or anything such as a bowl etc with that has a round 4-inch diameter, and cut as many circles as you can.

 Arrange each piece of cut pastry into muffin pan.
 Gather up the scraps of the pastry into one mass and roll and cut again until the pans are filled.
 Refrigerate the pans for 10 minutes.

 Remove the chilled pans and fill each muffin cup with cheese.

 Whisk the egg mixture as it might have settled and then pour a little of the custard into each muffin cup, just shy of the top of the pastry.

-Bake pies in oven for 25 - 30 minutes or until golden and delicately browned.
-Cool pies in pan on wire rack for 5 - 6 minutes then remove pies and continue to cool on wire racks.
+Bake pies in the oven for 25 to 30 minutes or until golden and delicately browned.
+Cool pies in pan on wire rack for 5 to 6 minutes then remove pies and continue to cool on wire racks.